-The program and all necessary plug-ins, as well as the Reference manual can be downloaded for free from Barco's Partnerzone, URLhttps://mv.barco.com.
+The program and all necessary plug-ins, as well as the Reference manual can be downloaded for free from Barco's Partnerzone, (URL: www.partnerzone.events.barco.com).
 Registration is necessary.

 If you are not yet registered, click on Partnerzone registration and follow the instructions.
 With the created login and password, it is possible to enter the partnerzone where you can download the Projector Toolset software and the device plug-in updates as well as the corresponding reference manual.